Koha-Community/kohadocs/source/cron_jobs.rst

 Script path: misc/cronjobs/nl-sync-to-koha.pl

-Does: sync patrons from the Norwegian national patron database (NL) to Koha
+Does: syncs patrons from the Norwegian national patron database (NL) to Koha

     **Note**
     Relies on NorwegianPatronDBUsername and NorwegianPatronDBPassword system preferences